mvallet91/JELAI/README.md

   - Individual student activity details

 ### Access and Authentication
-- **URL**: The learn dashboard is accessible through JupyterHub's admin interface in Services > Learn Dashboard
+- **Access Method**: The admin dashboard is accessible through JupyterHub's admin interface:
+  1. Log into JupyterHub (by default on port 9000)
+  2. Access the Admin panel (available only to admin users)
+  3. Navigate to the Services section to find the "learn-dashboard" service
 - **Authentication**: Uses JupyterHub's OAuth2 system for secure authentication
 - **Authorization**: Requires admin privileges in JupyterHub (only admin users can access the dashboard)
 - **Integration**: Seamlessly integrated with JupyterHub's user management and security system